How to Make Tempeh Bacon

 - 1 (8-ounce) package organic tempeh*

-- 2 tablespoons coconut amigos (or tamari if not soy-free)
+- 2 tablespoons coconut aminos (or tamari if not soy-free)

 - 1 tablespoon rice wine vinegar